Club Competition Rules 2020/21

 2.1 No player shall play for more than one club during the season in Branch competitions without the consent of the Competitions Committee.

-2.2 When a player wishes to transfer from one IHA affiliated club to another at any time of the season or between seasons, the club which the player wished to join shall make an application for the transfer in writing to the relevant Registrar.
-The application shall include a letter from the club which the player is leaving, stating that the player in question has discharged all his/her liabilities to that club.
-Additionally, where the transferring player is under 18 years of age, the transfer must be accompanied by a letter from the players parent (or guardian) stating that they are satisfied that the transfer may take place.
+2.2 When a player wishes to transfer from one IHA affiliated club to another at any time of the season or between seasons, the club which the player wishes to join shall make an application for the transfer in writing to the relevant Registrar.
+This is done by fully completing and submitting the MBHI transfer form which can be found on the Branch website.

 2.3 The club which the player is leaving shall not cause any unnecessary delay in the process of the transfer.
 Clubs (including underage Clubs) that cause any unnecessary delay shall be deemed to have brought the game into disrepute, and the matter shall be reported to the Management Committee who shall deal with the matter in accordance with Article 24 – Discipline, of the Branch Constitution.